jwhiteside11/uconn-sentiment-webster/backend/sentiment-model/README.md

+# Sentiment Scoring Model

+This repository holds all of the code needed by the virtual machine to provide a sentiment score for a block of text.

 ## From past students' works

 This code was copied into this respository from [ckury's backend repo](https://github.com/ckury/uconn-sentiment-backend), leaving behind everything but the sentiment scoring functionality.
 As with all the services, it is exposed as a Flask server.

-&nbsp;

-# Sentiment Project Backend

-This repository holds all of the code needed by the virtual machine to provide a sentiment score for a block of text.

 # API reference
-This code is wrapped with a Flask server.
-Interact with this code base using HTTP calls to `localhost:5200`.
+Interact with the flask server using HTTP calls to `localhost:5400`.

 In the examples below, I use the `curl` shell command, but you can interface with the containers any HTTP library in any language.